OrionBench: Benchmarking Time Series Generative Models in the Service of the End-User: Introduction

 Three concrete innovations enable us to address \user{s’} common but critical concerns: \begin{itemize} \itemsep0em \item A continuously running system, moving away from \textit{point-in-time} evaluations. \item Abstractions that allow us to easily incorporate and assess new models, and isolate the factors that make them better. \item Seamless integration of the latest models into usable \textit{pipelines} for end-users. \end{itemize}

-Below we highlight our framework's unique contributions. \bench is: \begin{enumerate} \item \textbf{A standardized framework} that enables the integration of new pipelines and datasets. \bench started with 2 pipelines in 2020, and as of now encompasses 12 pipelines, 27 primitives, 14 public datasets, and 2 custom evaluation metrics.
+Below we highlight our framework's unique contributions. \bench is: \begin{enumerate} \item \textbf{A standardized framework} that enables the integration of new pipelines and datasets. \bench started with 2 pipelines in 2020, and as of now encompasses 12 pipelines, 28 primitives, 14 public datasets, and 2 custom evaluation metrics.
 Once integrated into the framework and benchmarked, a pipeline is seamlessly made available to the \user{} through unified APIs. \item \textbf{A continuously-run benchmark} with frequent releases.
-To date, we have 16 benchmark leaderboards covering almost four years, starting in September 2020.
-Our latest release in February 2024 makes for an overall accumulation of 61,128 experiments.
-We demonstrate the stability and reproducibility of \bench by showcasing the progression of pipeline performances across all releases to date. \item \textbf{Open-source} and publicly available (\url{https://github.com/sintel-dev/Orion}) under an MIT license. \item \textbf{An end-to-end benchmark} executable with a single command.
+To date, we have 17 benchmark leaderboards covering almost four years, accumulating over 70,032 experiments.
+In addtion, we demonstrate the stability and reproducibility of \bench. \item \textbf{An end-to-end benchmark} executable with a single command.
 Given a pipeline and datasets, the benchmark evaluates the performance of the pipeline on every signal according to time series anomaly detection-based metrics.
-We provide an extensive evaluation that illustrates the qualitative and computational performances of pipelines across all datasets. \end{enumerate}
+We provide an extensive evaluation that illustrates the qualitative and computational performances of pipelines across all datasets according to time series anomaly detection-based metrics. \item \textbf{Open-source} and publicly available: \url{https://github.com/sintel-dev/Orion}.~\footnote{Reproducing paper figures and tables is available: \url{https://github.com/sarahmish/orionbench-paper}} \end{enumerate}

-The remainder of the paper is organized as follows: In Section~\ref{sec:related}, we compare \bench to existing open-source benchmarking frameworks.
-We detail the user-centric components of \bench in Section~\ref{sec:system}.
-Section~\ref{sec:demo} presents an evaluation of our benchmarking framework and describes two real scenarios in which \bench was valuable.
-We conclude in Section~\ref{sec:discussion}.